Planning to hike Rhino Rock in Hong Kong? We are here to help.

 Another thing to note is that the Rhino Rock trail is slippery (But definitely not as slippery as the Ap Lei Chau hike).
 Some parts of the trail are steep with loose sand, so proper hiking shoes are recommended.
 You will also need to squeeze in some tight spaces and climb up some sizable boulders!

-Elevation Gained On Hike: ~120 meters gained in total (sorry, we forgot to resume our tracking app…).
+Hikers can expect to gain about 120 meters in altitude (sorry, we forgot to resume our tracking app…).
 The start of the trail is full of stairs but becomes quite flat once you reach the summit at Che Pau Teng.

 The hike also offers sweeping coastal views, perfect for a serene escape from the hustle and bustle of Hong Kong.
 There are many viewpoints where one can just relax, read a book, or even have a picnic.
 The short hike allows you to easily get to these natural paradises without breaking too much of a sweat.